 International Elections Observer

-Madeline Hausenstein ’18, an international political economy and international and intercultural studies double major and linguistics minor, was selected to be an official international elections observer for the 2017 presidential elections in Somaliland.
+Madeline Hauenstein ’18, an international political economy and international and intercultural studies double major and linguistics minor, was selected to be an official international elections observer for the 2017 presidential elections in Somaliland.
 She was the youngest member of the 60-person mission representing 27 countries.
-Hausenstein was also selected to participate in an Alumni Thematic International Exchange Seminar focused on increasing accessibility in education domestically and abroad.
+Hauenstein was also selected to participate in an Alumni Thematic International Exchange Seminar focused on increasing accessibility in education domestically and abroad.

 Keck Summer Research Fellowships

 Lily Gane ’20, an organismal biology major, has been awarded Keck Summer Research Fellowship to research muscle physiology, focusing on a protein called titin to determine its exact role in muscle movement.
 Gane will be working the first part of the summer with Assistant Professor of Biology Jenna Monroy at the W.M.
 Keck Science Department; she will spend the remainder of the summer at Northern Arizona University.

 Delshanee Martin ’21 won first place in the Kravis Concept Plan Competition, an annual contest for aspiring entrepreneurs sponsored by Claremont Graduate University’s Drucker School of Management.
 Martin, who founded the vegan cosmetics line Lábio Couture, took top honors for her proposed SKIN-spiration Truck, which would help “cultivate conscious consumers” through exposure to safe, environmentally friendly skincare products.

 Hunter Sidel ’19, a history major, received a fully funded fellowship through The Leadership Alliance to conduct research at New York University on the colonial history of anti-sodomy laws in Africa.
 The Leadership Alliance prepares young scholars from underrepresented and underserved populations for graduate training in humanities research.